wallace-eduardo/layup-interview/Layup Sequence/README.md

 ## With Memoization

-**time complexity O(n)** need to go trough all the values once, calls are not recalculated because of the cache
+**time complexity O(n)** need to go through all the values once, calls are not recalculated because of the cache

 **space complexity O(n)** need to store all values in a cache